patkub/console-songs/README.md

 # console-songs

-Translate and display song lyrics in console
+Given a song and artist, fetches lyrics from [Genius](https://genius.com), translates them to English using [Azure AI Translator](https://learn.microsoft.com/en-us/azure/ai-services/translator/), and displays them side-by-side in the console.

 ### Requirements
 A `.env` file with your API keys: